gitter-badger/script/README.md

 Welcome to Script <br/><small>our mission is command-line applications.</small>
 --------------
 Script is a collaborative repository dedicated to command-line applications of various languages.
-Leverage the growing list of existing applications or develop your own as a fun way to learn a language and automate repetitive tasks.
+Leverage the growing list applications or develop your own as a fun way to learn a language and automate repetitive tasks.

 TODO
 --------------